mikethwolff/FastAPI/model_card.md

 ## Caveats and Recommendations

-The dataset contains information about race and gender, which can, in cases, potentially discriminate against individuals in such brackets.
-Further evaluation of the bias/ethical information of the dataset is necessary.
+The dataset contains information about race and gender, further evaluation of the bias/ethical information of the dataset is therefore necessary.